-The following graph illustrates the Company's cumulative Shareholder return (assuming the re-investment of dividends, of which there have been none) from December 13, 2018 (the date the Company first became a reporting issuer), to December 31, 2021, based upon a \$100 investment made on December 13, 2018, in the Common Shares, and compares the Company's cumulative Shareholder return to the cumulative total shareholder return from a similar investment in the Total Return Index Values of the S&P/TSX Composite Index over the same period.
+The following graph illustrates the Company's cumulative Shareholder return (assuming the re-investment of dividends, of which there have been none) from December 13, 2018 (the date the Company first became a reporting issuer), to December 31, 2022, based upon a \$100 investment made on December 13, 2018, in the Common Shares, and compares the Company's cumulative Shareholder return to the cumulative total shareholder return from a similar investment in the Total Return Index Values of the S&P/TSX Composite Index over the same period.

-As described herein, the Compensation Committee considers various factors in determining the compensation of the NEOs.
+As described herein, the Compensation & Governance Committee considers various factors in determining the compensation of the NEOs.
 The performance of the Common Shares is one performance measure that is reviewed, but there is no direct correlation between Common Share performance and executive compensation.

 The Common Share price may be affected by numerous factors that are difficult to predict and beyond the Company's control, and is also affected by general and industry-specific economic and market conditions.
-The Compensation Committee evaluates performance by reference to the Company's business plan rather than by short-term changes in the Common Share price based on its view that its long-term operating performance will be reflected by stock price performance over the long-term, which is especially important when the current stock price may be temporarily depressed by short-term factors, such as recessionary economies and the COVID-19 pandemic.
+The Compensation & Governance Committee evaluates performance by reference to the Company's business plan rather than by short-term changes in the Common Share price based on its view that its long-term operating performance will be reflected by stock price performance over the long-term, which is especially important when the current stock price may be temporarily depressed by short-term factors, such as recessionary economies.

-During the period covered by the performance graph, the Company has exceeded the performance of the benchmark S&P/TSX Composite Index significantly, returning 272.0% as compared to a benchmark of 45.7%.
+During the period covered by the performance graph, the Company has trailed the performance of the benchmark S&P/TSX Composite Index, returning -26% as compared to a benchmark of 37.17%.
 Given the Company's market capitalization size and limited trading history, volatility has been exceptionally higher than that of the benchmark.
 Due to the Company's relatively limited trading history, and short history of NEO compensation data, there are not yet observable trends between Common Share performance and NEO compensation.
 As described under "Compensation Discussion and Analysis - Compensation Program", a significant portion of the total compensation that NEOs receive in any year is comprised of variable compensation provided through options and SUs.
 Such a program is intended to drive and reward superior performance during the current year as well as over the long term.
-Aside from base salaries, and as described above, executive compensation is related to, among other things, the annual financial performance of the Company, Shareholder return or a combination thereof.
-As such, the Company anticipates that total executive compensation will trend over time with Shareholder return.